-- 3. The global epidemic of premature deaths from noncommunicable diseases is driven by (i) poverty (leading to barriers in access to safe, quality, effective and affordable medicines, medical products and technology for the prevention, detection, screening, diagnosis and treatment including surgery of noncommunicable diseases); (ii) the impact of the globalization of marketing and trade of products deleterious to health (leading to tobacco use, harmful use of alcohol and unhealthy diets); (iii) rapid urbanization (leading to physical inactivity); and (iv) population ageing (leading to an increase in the number of people between the ages of 30 and 70 years, particularly in countries with the highest probability of dying from one of the four main noncommunicable diseases). - 4.
-Premature mortality from noncommunicable diseases constitutes one of the major challenges for development in the 21st century.2 It affects women and men between the ages of 30 and 70 years and leaves no country untouched: 15 million people died prematurely from noncommunicable diseases in 2015.
-The burden continues to rise disproportionately in low-income and lower-middle-income countries: in 2015, there were 47% (7 million) of premature deaths from noncommunicable diseases (Table 1).3
+- 2. The global epidemic of premature deaths from noncommunicable diseases is driven by (i) poverty (leading to barriers in access to safe, quality, effective and affordable medicines, medical products and technology for the prevention, detection, screening, diagnosis and treatment including surgery of noncommunicable diseases); (ii) the impact of the globalization of marketing and trade of products deleterious to health (leading to tobacco use, harmful use of alcohol and unhealthy diets); (iii) rapid urbanization (leading to physical inactivity); and (iv) population ageing (leading to an increase in the number of people between the ages of 30 and 70 years, particularly in countries with the highest probability of dying from one of the four main noncommunicable diseases). - 3.
+Premature mortality from noncommunicable diseases constitutes one of the major challenges for development in the 21st century.
+It affects women and men between the ages of 30 and 70 years and leaves no country untouched: 15 million people died prematurely from noncommunicable diseases in 2015.
+The burden continues to rise disproportionately in low-income and lower-middle-income countries where 47% (7 million) of premature deaths from noncommunicable diseases occur (see Table 1).